Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/methodes-outils.md

 - [Text size enlargement](./methodes-outils-zoom.html): zoom guide.
 - [Navigating with screen reader](./methodes-outils-lecteur-ecran.html): screen readers commonly used.

+## User evaluation

+These tests are performed once the technical and functional tests have confirmed a good level of accessibility.
+Participants will use their usual environment and assistive technologies to realize the main tasks of the product or service to be tested.
+Focus on accessibility issues, these tests aim at raising usage problems and assessing the critical importance of remaining problems.

+These tests are managed by accessibility experts.

 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.
  Copyright (C) 2016  Orange SA
  See the Creative Commons Legal Code Attribution-ShareAlike 3.0 Unported License for more details (LICENSE file). -->